MedStar Georgetown University Hospital

 MedStar Washington Hospital Center

-MedStar Washington Hospital Center, a large community hospital located in the center of the District of Columbia, has the largest active bed number, greatest number of admissions and busiest emergency room of any hospital in the metropolitan area.
-MedStar Washington Hospital Center is a level I trauma center which provides residents with exposure to maxillofacial trauma patients.
+MedStar Washington Hospital Center, a large community hospital located in the center of the District of Columbia boasts the largest active bed number of about 600, greatest number of admissions, and busiest emergency room of any hospital in the metropolitan area.
+MedStar Washington Hospital Center is a Level I Trauma Center, and this provides residents with exposure to craniomaxillofacial trauma.
+Additionally, our residents serve as crucial members of the Code Critical Airway team, which allows for significant resident exposure to acute airway scenarios and their management.

-The case mix at MedStar Washington Hospital Center provides resident experience in head and neck surgery, otology, endoscopy and general otolaryngology.
+The case mix at MedStar Washington Hospital Center provides resident experience in head and neck surgery, otology and lateral skull base surgery, laryngology, endoscopy, and general otolaryngology.
 The location of the hospital in central D.C. results in a large clinic population.
-The Ear, Nose and Throat clinic gives residents experience in outpatient otolaryngology and continuity of care.
+The Ear, Nose, and Throat clinic allows for ample experience in outpatient otolaryngology and continuity of care.

 Children’s National Medical Center